-Scenic Acoustic and Vibration Engineering Ltd (SAVE) offer an extensive range of acoustic and noise control services.
+Scenic Acoustic and Vibration Engineering Ltd (SAVE) offer an extensive range of acoustics and noise control services.

 Acoustics is the branch of physics that deals with the study of all mechanical waves in gases, liquids, and solids including topics such as vibration, sound, ultrasound and infrasound.
 The application of acoustics is present in almost all aspects of modern society with the most obvious being the audio and noise control industries.